carrytheeast/DayCrew4_Hospital_open_close_classification_prediction_competition_by_DACON_/README.md

 # DayCrew4_by_DACON
+DayCrew4 in 2023, Making PBL(Project based Learning) educational materials for beginners in data analysis.
-DayCrew4 in 2023, Dacon is a Korean AI hackathon platform.
+Dacon is a Korean AI hackathon platform.